Azure-Samples/SparkplugB-Edge-Module/README.md

 `"createOptions": "{\"Hostname\":\"mosquitto\",\"Cmd\":[\"/usr/sbin/mosquitto\",\"-c\",\"/mosquitto/config/mosquitto.conf\"],\"HostConfig\":{\"PortBindings\":{\"1883/tcp\":[{\"HostPort\":\"1883\"}]}}}"`

+Important.
+If you require to change the configuration of the MQTT Broker, like authentication, enable or disable anonymous access, port, or another, you can do that in the mosquito.config file.

 Once the solution is implemented, its operation can be verified by performing a telnet command to the device's hostname with the configured port.

 ```bash
 telnet myserver 1883
 ```

 ![Text  Description automatically generated](/assets/images/clip_image009.png)

-Other tests that can be done are with an MQTT client to verify communication and the configuration.
+Also, you could use an MQTT client to perform tests to verify communication and the configuration.

 ### Routing

 This module has no logic attached to the routing input or output.

 ## Sparkplug B Module